-After menopause, the tissues of the labia minora (which surround the opening of the vagina and urethra), clitoris, vagina, and urethra thin (atrophy).
-This thinning can result in chronic irritation, dryness, and a discharge from the vagina.
-Vaginal infections are more likely to develop.
+After menopause, the tissues of the labia minora (which surround the opening of the vagina and urethra), clitoris, vagina, and urethra become thin (atrophy).
+This thinning can result in chronic irritation and dryness of the vagina.
+Vaginal discharge and urinary tract infections are more likely to develop.
 Also after menopause, the uterus, fallopian tubes, and ovaries become smaller.

 With aging, there is a decrease in the amount of muscle and connective tissue, including that in muscles, ligaments, and other tissues that support the bladder, uterus, vagina, and rectum.
 As a result, the affected organs may not be supported and may drop down (prolapse Pelvic Organ Prolapse (POP) Pelvic organ prolapse involves relaxation or weakening of the ligaments, connective tissue, and muscles of the pelvis, causing the bladder, urethra, small intestine, rectum, or uterus to bulge... read more ), sometimes causing a feeling of pelvic pressure or fullness.
 They may bulge at the opening of the vagina and cause difficulty urinating or loss of control of urination or bowel movements (incontinence).
 Women who have had children are more likely to have such problems, but they may affect any woman.